 And then there is garbage disguised as something else.
 Mostly packaging.
 Bags, cartons, tins, and boxes, It’s hard but let the container go.
 I learned this lesson in 2021.
 When you see an empty spot in the display, it sets up a desire to keep the collection together.
 The shape of the packaging also makes it hard to store where you needed it to be.
 So I now release those pretty boxes...in 2021 it was the thread box.
 2022 it was an embroidery kit.
-This year it was a scissors gift box .
+2023 it was a scissors gift box.
+This year it was a was a whiskey box.

 You have a second task here and that is to pull out your sewing machine.
 You might need to clear a path or deal with a pile of stuff that was dumped on top of it.
 Even if you just take that stuff and dump it somewhere else, have your sewing space clear.

 You might find this all much more enjoyable if you have music or a podcast playing in the background.
-I just started listening/watching Karen's Quilt Circle again.
+I like to listen to old episodes of my podcast, Karen's Quilt Circle, during the challenge.
 I forget how many amazing people I have interviewed.
 They are all still very inspiring.
 Here is a link to the playlist.
 Maybe you'll find one that you have not watched yet.

 Remember that we are investing the time to make our sewing rooms a space where we create and recharge.